-Drinking Feuerzangenbowle to warm the spirits in Munich
+Drinking Feuerzangenbowle in the Munich Christmas Markets

 On my trip to Munich I ate and drank my way through the best that the Christmas Markets could offer, including an interesting tipple called Feuerzangenbowle.
+We tried our Feuerzangenbowle at the Tollwood Festival, a crafty, ethnic and organic (or Bio, as it’s called in Germany) market, held on the same Theresienwiese Fairground where you’ll find the more famous Oktoberfest beer festival in the autumn.

 Feuerzangenbowle at Tollwood Festival in Munich